13588112254/littlefs/DESIGN.md

 This is the idea behind littlefs.
 At the sub-block level, littlefs is built out of small, two blocks logs that provide atomic updates to metadata anywhere on the filesystem.
-At the super-block level, littlefs is a COW tree of blocks that can be evicted on demand.
+At the super-block level, littlefs is a CObW tree of blocks that can be evicted on demand.

 ```